-Modern philosophers have developed this further; Hegel explored the idea and developed the view that not only does fun contribute to a healthy, happy life but also that enjoyable activities (like skating) allows the individual to develop an awareness of who they truely are.
-Nietzsche wrote on this as well in his theory of loving life, adding to it the importance of life affirming activities: ones that not only bring enjoyment but also purpose, a quest for continued learning.
+Modern philosophers have developed this further: Hegel explored the idea and developed the view that not only does fun contribute to a healthy, happy life, but also that enjoyable activities (like skating) allow the individual to develop an awareness of who they truly are.
+Nietzsche wrote on this as well in his theory of loving life, adding to it the importance of life-affirming activities—ones that not only bring enjoyment but also purpose, a quest for continued learning.

-Tony Hawk gives this as the reason to why he skates.
-Which makes sense because the culture that surrounds skateboarding is a perfect fit for this philosophical viewpoint.
-By bringing people together but also developing the need for individual expression - the possibilities of a wooden board with 4 wheels are endless and as skaters we are forever learning, and forever in the pursuit for thrill and fun.
+Tony Hawk gives this as the reason why he skates, which makes sense because the culture that surrounds skateboarding is a perfect fit for this philosophical viewpoint.
+By bringing people together but also developing the need for individual expression, the possibilities of a wooden board with 4 wheels are endless, and as skaters, we are forever learning and forever in the pursuit of thrill and fun.

-Don't get me wrong, every skater knows pain is necessary, not just as a right of passage but as something even the best skaters experience, the gnarly wounds are what make the world of skateboarding go around. *plays skate fail compilation*.
+Don't get me wrong; every skater knows pain is necessary—not just as a rite of passage, but as something even the best skaters experience.
+The gnarly wounds are what make the world of skateboarding go around. plays skate fail compilation.
 Skateboarders and monks alike know the value that comes with pain.
 It has been said that physical pain cannot only expand one's consciousness but may eventually lead to a glimpse at enlightenment.

-The philosophical theory behind this explains how pain takes full awareness shifting your focus completely toward the present moment, spiking adrenaline and activating your natural subconscious instincts.
-The courage it takes to overcome pain/the fear of pain helps you reach a natural state of chill on the other side.
+The philosophical theory behind this explains how pain takes full awareness, shifting your focus completely toward the present moment.
+Spiking adrenaline and activating your natural subconscious instincts, the courage it takes to overcome pain or the fear of pain helps you reach a natural state of chill on the other side.

 Separating oneself from the voice inside your head creates a peaceful void in which you're able to react without thought.
-A way to explain this is the 'real dog' vs ‘computer dog' analogy.
-Our conscious mind is like a super computer but it can never equate to the natural state of our subconscious.
-For skating you need the same thing—a clear, calm mind relying entirely on your instincts.
-Many skaters say their void whilst doing a trick and only come back once they landed to realise how sick it was.
+A way to explain this is the 'real dog' vs. 'computer dog' analogy.
+Our conscious mind is like a supercomputer, but it can never equate the natural state of our subconscious.
+For skating, you need the same thing—a clear, calm mind relying entirely on your instincts.
+Many skaters say their void while doing a trick and only come back once they landed to realize how sick it was.